dgor82/dgor82.github.io/dev_style_guide.md

 DbC, inspired by Bertrand Meyer, the inventor of the Eiffel language, ensures that software components interact based on clearly defined specifications.
 This formal agreement on expected inputs, outputs, and side effects between components leads to more reliable and robust system behaviour, facilitating easier debugging and validation of software correctness.
 This complements the TDD approach described further above.
 I believe in a pragmatic application of DbC by limiting its use to the outer edges of each component, i.e. where it interfaces with other components or third-party libraries.

-## Mixed Paradigm (OO ∩ FP)
+## Mixed Paradigm (OO ⋃ FP)

+The .NET ecosystem offers the unique luxury to include C# and F# assemblies in a single solution/repository, with near-frictionless interoperability.
+This allows me to take full advantage of the relative strengths of both languages:
+- C# for mainstream OO tasks, UI/application development and integration with third-party libraries...
+- F# for elegant, functional domain modelling, data transformation, algorithms / pure business logic...

-I follow a mixed paradigm approach to coding, following the mixed-paradigm nature of C# itself.
+Even within my C# assemblies, I follow a mixed paradigm approach, following the mixed-paradigm nature of C# itself.
 This means blending object-oriented (OO) principles for system organisation at the larger scale (SOLID etc.) with a functional programming style (FP) for most of the actual code construction.
 This means avoiding imperative code, mutability and stateful operations whenever feasible and carefully demarcating the group of classes that require statefulness.

 This approach reduces side effects, making my code more predictable, easier to test and more suitable for concurrency and parallelism.
 To achieve this, I draw on Lambdas, LINQ, pattern matching, switch-expressions etc. (all natively supported by C#).
-Despite my mantra for a single language across the entire system, I'd consider mixing a F# project into the .NET solution for backend code in experimental or pet projects, and in commercial projects when team skills allow for it.
-After all, it is one of the small luxuries of the .NET ecosystem that C# and F# both run on the Common Language Runtime (CLR) and can easily be mixed in a single solution without InterOp-related friction.

-Previously I was considering the cautious introduction of [Language-Ext](https://github.com/louthy/language-ext) into commercial projects to move C# even closer to FP.
-After further deliberation I have distanced myself from that idea in favour of 'paradigmatic integrity', i.e. to avoid:
+Previously I was considering the use of [Language-Ext](https://github.com/louthy/language-ext) to move C# even closer to FP.
+After further deliberation I have distanced myself from that idea in favour of 'paradigmatic integrity', i.e. to ...:

-a) going too much against the grain of C# which, despite all advancements, still is primarily an OO language
+a) **avoid** going too much against the grain of C# which, despite all advancements in recent versions, still is primarily an OO language

-b) extreme dependency on a heavy-weight but only medium-popular library
+b) **avoid** the extreme dependency on a heavy-weight but only medium-popular library like language-ext

-c) reduced readability of my code for most C# devs out there
+c) **avoid** reduced readability of my C# code for most mainstream .NET devs

-Instead, I have created my own library of light-weight monadic wrappers, i.e. the bare minimum to enable [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/) (ROP) in C#.
+Instead, I have created my own library of three light-weight monadic wrappers, i.e. the bare minimum to enable [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/) (ROP) in C# (see below).
+Finally, this mixed-paradigm approach requires recognising where to draw the line, i.e. finding the most natural cleavage plane to resolve the inevitable tension between OO and FP.
+Some advanced FP concepts, like currying and monadic transformations, thus fall by the wayside.
+Instead, reliance on a Dependency Injection Framework and SOLID, as the guiding principles for system orchestration take their place.

-### Use of Monadic Wrappers
+### Extending C# with Monadic Wrappers

 #### 1) Instead of Nullable Reference Types: `Option<T>`